shaliulab/idtrackerai/docs/source/how_to_install.rst

     sudo apt-get purge nvidia*

-2. Check the latest driver version for our Nvidia GPU in `this link <https://www.nvidia.com/object/unix.html>`_.
+2. Check the latest driver version for your NVIDIA GPU in `this link <https://www.nvidia.com/object/unix.html>`_.

 3. Check if your graphic card is compatible with the `drivers present in the PPA homepage <https://launchpad.net/~graphics-drivers/+archive/ubuntu/ppa>`_.